Sciss/scala-svm/README.md

 # ScalaSVM: A Scala implementation of Support Vector Machines

-## Fork
+## Statement

-This is a fork from https://github.com/zsxwing/scala-svm originally (C)opyright by Shixiong Zhu and released under an [MIT style license](https://raw.github.com/zsxwing/scala-svm/master/LICENSE).
-All changes (C)opyright 2013 by Hanns Holger Rutz and release under that same license.
+This library provides Support Vector Machines for the Scala programming language.

-This fork builds with sbt.
+This project started as a [Scala port](https://github.com/zsxwing/scala-svm) of [libSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm) by Shixiong Zhu and was released under an [MIT style license](https://raw.github.com/zsxwing/scala-svm/master/LICENSE).

-This library is a Scala port of [libSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm).
+This new version is release under the [GNU Lesser General Public License]() and comes with absolutely no warranties.
+All changes and extensions from the original version are (C)opyright 2013 by Hanns Holger Rutz.
+To contact the author, send an email to `contact at sciss.de`

 ## Requirements